What is glucose? (See the conversation.)

 When it is secreted?

-When there is a need for glucose in the body, just how you are working the whole day and when you are not eating or taking any drink or not in the position of eating then glucose needs to be using, for this purpose glucagon reaches the liver through the blood and converts back the glycogen to glucose.
+When there is a need for glucose in the body, just as you are working the whole day and when you are not eating or taking any drink or not in the position of eating then glucose needs to be used, for this purpose, glucagon reaches the liver through the blood and converts back the glycogen to glucose.

 I have confusion, both hormones are released from the pancreas?